HzaRashid/news_source_objectivity/README.md

 # news_source_objectivity
 #### Find a news source's twitter account, calculate the objectivity of each of its last 500 tweets, and calculate the average objectivity of those tweets.

+### update:
+#### Due to an update to Twitter's Developer API made earlier this year, those with free access (including myself) are no longer able to query tweets.
+So this project is no longer working.
+#### for more details: [see here](https://twittercommunity.com/t/understanding-the-error-453-you-currently-have-access-to-a-subset-of-twitter-api-v2-endpoints/200361) and [here](https://twittercommunity.com/t/understanding-the-error-453-you-currently-have-access-to-a-subset-of-twitter-api-v2-endpoints/200361)

 #### The visualization is [here](https://share.streamlit.io/hzarashid/news_source_objectivity/main/twitter_objectivity.py)
 ### In depth: